Pagani Utopia

 The Pagani Utopia is a mid-engine sports car produced by the Italian manufacturer Pagani.
 It was developed under the 'C10' codename and presented on 12 September 2022 at the Teatro Lirico in Milan.
 It is Pagani's third car model, superseding the Pagani Huayra, with more power and a manual gearbox option.
 The internal model code is C10; succeeding the C8 (Zonda) and C9 (Huayra).

+A roadster version the Utopia Roadster was introduced on 30 July 2024 with production limited to 130 units.

 Development

-Pagani Utopia was developed over the period of over six years and utilised eight complete prototypes.
+The Pagani Utopia was developed over the period of over six years and utilised eight complete prototypes.
 Three of those prototypes were dedicated to engine testing that lasted about two years.
 A total of twelve scale models were made: ten at 1:5 scale and two 1:1 scale models.